-FBI finds evidence linking al Qaeda to 2019 Saudi shooter at Florida naval base: U.S. source
+FBI cracked phone of Saudi shooter at Florida naval base, found al Qaeda ties: Barr

 In February, an audio recording purporting to be from the Islamist militant group al Qaeda in the Arabian Peninsula (AQAP) claimed responsibility for the fatal attack, but it provided no evidence.

-Prior to the shooting spree, the shooter also posted criticism of U.S. wars and quoted slain al Qaeda leader Osama bin Laden on social media.
+Prior to the shooting spree, which also wounded eight people, the shooter posted criticism of U.S. wars and quoted slain al Qaeda leader Osama bin Laden on social media.

+“The evidence we have been able to develop ... shows that the Pensacola attack was actually the brutal culmination of years of planning,” FBI Director Christopher Wray said on the same call, adding that evidence showed Alshamrani had been radicalized by 2015.

-The Justice Department has also previously said that Alshamrani visited the New York City memorial to the victims of the Sept.
+The Justice Department previously said that Alshamrani visited the New York City memorial to the victims of the Sept.
 11, 2001, attacks on the United States - carried out by Saudi hijackers for the Islamist militant group al Qaeda - and posted anti-American, anti-Israeli and jihadi messages on social media, including two hours before the attack.

-The FBI’s newly discovered evidence on Alshamrani’s phone signals the end of a spat between Attorney General William Barr and Apple Inc. (AAPL.O)

-Earlier this year, he accused Apple of failing to help the FBI to get Alshamrani’s two cellphones unlocked, an allegation Apple staunchly denied.
+Earlier this year, Barr accused Apple of failing to help the FBI to get Alshamrani’s two cellphones unlocked, an allegation Apple staunchly denied.

 Barr has said the Saudi government did not have any advanced warnings of the shooting.